 which resulted in the end of the Second Empire.

-which becomes the 3rd Republic
+which became the 3rd Republic

-September 7 she arrives in Deauville,
+September 7 she arrived in Deauville,

 Queen Victoria gave them exile in England.

 The family settled at Camdem Place in Chislehurst, south of London.